warpstreamlabs/bento/website/docs/configuration/field_paths.md

 title: Field Paths
 ---

-Many components within Benthos allow you to target certain fields using a JSON dot path.
-The syntax of a path within Benthos is similar to [JSON Pointers][json-pointers], except with dot separators instead of slashes (and no leading dot.)
+Many components within Bento allow you to target certain fields using a JSON dot path.
+The syntax of a path within Bento is similar to [JSON Pointers][json-pointers], except with dot separators instead of slashes (and no leading dot.)
 When a path is used to set a value any path segment that does not yet exist in the structure is created as an object.

 For example, if we had the following JSON structure: